Guitar, Ukulele, Mandolin, and Banjo Instructors

 Throughout his professional career, he has collaborated with numerous prestigious ensembles such as Iranian National Orchestra.
 He has composed for a wide range of dance performances, from Western modern dance to Eastern folkloric traditions.
 Sepehrdad has participated in several concerts including Kennedy Center, radio, TV shows, and festivals.

 Sepehrdad strives to teach his students at the level that was present in his education.
 He finds this works best due to the rigor of course, because students become devoted to the fundamentals of music.
 While it is a path that is extremely difficult, it makes students appreciate the music they are playing at a deeper level of understanding.
-He believes that any student with the proper foundation can become great with their instrument of choice, and he aims to make violin students great with their selection
+He believes that any student with the proper foundation can become great with their instrument of choice, and he aims to make violin students great with their selection.
+Instruments: violin and viola.

 Rodrigo Tarraza: Multilingual and warm, Rodrigo is a fantastic addition to our school.
 He is an international performer throughout Europe and now resides in the Metro area.
 He studied with Barthold Kuijken at the Royal Conservatory, The Hague, and is a published musician in Europe and South America.
 As conductor for his own Classical quartet and Jazz trio, Rodrigo is an experienced pro with a great personality and commitment to excellence that all students seek.
 Instruments: clarinet, saxophone, and flute.
 All styles.

-If you have stopped by or given the school a call on a weekday, chances are you have met David or Leah.
+If you have stopped by or given the school a call on a weekday, chances are you have met David.

 David, soft spoken but very energetic, shares a love of music with everyone at the School.
-He plays Bachata, a genre of music from the Dominican Republic, on his guitar at local venues around the D.C./Metro area.
+He plays Bachata, a popular genre of music from the Dominican Republic, as a lead guitarist at local venues around the D.C./Metro area.

 Questions?
 Please don’t hesitate to contact us: